 If the CCO declares a Critical Contingency, Firstgas will notify all parties in Appendix 4.
-The Critical Contingency Declaration Notice will:

-- Confirm the critical contingency declaration time and date; - Identify the areas of the transmission system that are affected; - State that CCO/TSO directions must be followed; and - Indicate if it is a Regional Critical Contingency (Regulation 52A).
+- The Critical Contingency Declaration Notice will: - Confirm the critical contingency declaration time and date;· - Identify the areas of the transmission system that are affected;· - State that CCO/TSO directions must be followed; and - Indicate if it is a Regional Critical Contingency (Regulation 52A). - See Appendix 1 for the process flow chart for communications on the declaration of a Critical Contingency.